×

 There are also many phrases that relate to the time you’ll meet the person again, such as this one, or the similar また来週 (またらいしゅう, mata raishu), which is “see you next week.”

-Just before the New Year, you’ll get a few laughs from your friends if you say また来年 (またらいねん, mata rainen) or “see you next year.”
+Just before the New Year, I’ve gotten a few laughs from friends by saying また来年 (またらいねん, mata rainen) or “see you next year.”

 These are considered casual forms, though, so they shouldn’t be used as a replacement for the more formal phrases discussed above.